erpnext/foundation/foundation/www/docs/user/manual/en/accounts/journal-entry.md

     * Credit: Sales Account
 	* Credit: Excise Duty Account

-> Note: Applicable in India, might not be applicable for your Country.
+> Note: Applicable in India, might not be applicable for your country.
 Please check your country regulations.

 {next}